william-wtr92/website-airnes/src/pages/api/README.md

 }
 ```

-- `DELETE /api/admin/categories/homepage/{categoryId}` - Deletes a category to the homepage
+- `DELETE /api/admin/categories/homepage/{categoryId}` - Deletes a category from the homepage

 ### Homepage selected products